Models¶

 A trained Gaussian process can then be mapped onto tabulated 2, 3 and eam

-potentials via the build grid
+potentials via the build grid function call.

 A mapped model can be thensaved, loaded and used to run molecular